ErikHolman/ErikHolman/README.md

 ### Hi there 👋
-I'm Erik, a full-Stack Developer crafting user-centric web apps.
+I'm Erik, a Full-Stack Developer crafting user-centric web apps.
 Currently using React, Node.js, and PostgreSQL to build both front-end and back-end functionalities.
 Successfully led cross-functional projects, improved user experience through UI redesign, and integrated data for seamless operation.
 Eager to expand skills and maintaining a growth mindset to contribute to a team building innovative solutions.

 ## 🔭 I’m currently working on:
 - [Scavenger Race](https://github.com/ErikHolman/scavenger-race) (_PERN_)